 #5 Updated by Rick Barrette almost 6 years ago

 This feature would be usesfull for my company, as we have several applications that share code from library projects.
 I would love to be able to assign an library issue to the roadmaps of all effected applications.

 Also I am also curious why this is issue has been marked as resolved, when it clearly has not been merged into the trunk.

-#14 Updated by Alex Shemshurenko over 2 years ago
+#14 Updated by Alex Shemshurenko almost 3 years ago

 Hi Charlie Savage

 Ill try to re implement it.I dont know why redmine does not have such functionality, seems like usual thing for regression fixes.

 If i have a technical question regarding this project will you be able to answer them for me please?
 Thanks